-The Archaeology research seminars take place weekly on Thursdays at 18.00 and are open to all.
+The Archaeology research seminars take place weekly and are open to all.

 The Archaeology seminars provide an opportunity for discussion of current research developments on a range of archaeological themes from diverse chronological and geographical areas.

 The talks are open to all.
 Sessions are followed by a reception in the McMillan Room, William Robertson Wing.

 Unless otherwise stated, the seminars take place 5.30-6.30pm on Thursdays in the Meadows Lecture Theatre, Doorway 4, William Robertson Wing, Teviot Place.

 'Archaeology of a First Millennium BC crossroads in the Balkans: Excavations at the Kaptol hillfort and its environment'

 'Prehistory and politics: lessons from V. Gordon Childe's early career'

 |'Lithic raw material procurement practices and quarries from the Mesolithic and Neolithic/Bronze Age'|

 |Thursday 24 Oct||